-Milwaukee is one of seven cities across the United States chosen to participate in the Evidence-Based Decision Making in Local Criminal Justice Systems Initiative (EBDMI), an opportunity sponsored by the U.S. Department of Justice, National Institute of Corrections (NIC) and the Office of Justice Programs (OJP).
+Milwaukee is one of seven cities accross the United States chosen to participate in the Evidence-Based Decision Making in Local Criminal Justice Systems Initiatives (EBDMI) an opportunity sponsored by the U.S. Department of Justice, National Institute of Corrections (NIC), and the Office of Justice Programs (OJP).
 This is a technical assistance award.
-An update on this Initiative is provided at each Council meeting.
-Milwaukee's commitment to the discipline of EBDM will enable us to hold offenders accountable, reduce the overall crime rate and recidivism, and give taxpayers a better return on the dollars they invest in criminal justice.
-Currently, Milwaukee is in Phase III of this initiative.
-To view a copy of the full Phase III Application, which includes details on the various programs under EBDMI that Milwaukee is working on, click here.
+An update on this initiatve is provided at each Council meeting.
+Milwaukee's commitment to the discipline of EBDM will enable us to hold offenders accountable, reduce the overall crime rate and recidivism, and give tax payers a better return on the dollars they invest in the criminal justice system.
+Currently, Milwaukee is in phase three of this initiative.

 Click here to learn more about Evidence-Based Decision Making